Olekasoo/Olekasoo/README.md

 - 👋 Hi, I’m @Olekasoo
 - 👀 I’m interested in learning more programming languages
-- 🌱 I’m currently learning daat analysis
+- 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate with other data analysts
 - 📫 How to reach me whatsapp +254740258895
 - 😄 Pronouns: He